arthurnunesc/arabic-web-scraper/README.md

-# arabic-web-scraper
+# arabicfi-scraper

 Python web-scraper written for the [Arabic.fi](https://arabic.fi/) website.
-It fetches information from words through the [random word link](https://arabic.fi/random-word) provided by the website.
+It fetches and compiles the details of Arabic words provided by the website.

 ## Information fetched